 Recorder & Flute Simultaneously

-In the future I’d like to participate in a concert that includes this instrumentation, of which Hunt, Linde, and Lasoki have written on.
-Here’s a list:
+In the future I’d like to participate in a concert that includes this combination, on which Hunt, Linde, and Lasoki have written.

 - Quantz.
 Trio Sonata.